duckduckgo/zeroclickinfo-fathead/README.md

 # This is an optional pointer to a URL in the cloud somewhere,
 # which contains a zip of the data files to process.
 share/plugin/data.url

-# This is for testing.
-# Put some good queries to test, one per line.
-# You can explain them with comments above them.
-share/plugin/queries.txt
 ```